The Royal Ship Vasa...

 Climbing up a level, we round the stern and come up along the starboard side, now able to gaze down on the rows and rows of menacing gunports, the now-empty dens of the most venomous killers of the 1620s--the new, modern 24-pounder cannon.

 Barely over half the length and weight of traditional 'long 24' (of which Vasa carried a only few), the modern 24-pounder could inflict just as much damage and almost as accurately as the old 24 for a fraction of the weight.
 That meant more guns could be placed on the ship and enabled Vasa to blow the 20-gun Baltic naval standard out of the water with the introduction of this 56-gun giant.
+That in mind, do not be deceived by the beautifully ornamented gunport frames on the upperdeck.

 Even these small ports, intended for the 3-pounders, attest to the dedication of Vasa's design to maximize firepower.